eswarak/img-MMS/docs/using-image-mms-policy.md

 hzn policy list
 ```

-- Notice that in addition to one `property` stated in the node.policy.json file, Horizon has added a few more (openhorizon.cpu, openhorizon.arch, and openhorizon.memory).
+- Notice that in addition to the one `property` stated in the `node_policy.json` file, Horizon has added a few more: `openhorizon.cpu`, `openhorizon.arch`, and `openhorizon.memory`.
 Horizon provides this additional information automatically and these `properties` may be used in any of your Policy `constraints`.

-4. The edge device will make an agreement with one of the Horizon agreement bots (this typically takes about 15 seconds).
+4. The edge device will make an agreement with one of the IEAM agreement bots (this typically takes about 15 seconds).
 Repeatedly query the agreements of this device until the `agreement_finalized_time` and `agreement_execution_start_time` fields are filled in:

 ```bash
 hzn agreement list